Finding a location with a street-facing window was a condition set to grant them visibility and devise collaborations with artists and practitioners

 It was Pizzorusso who introduced Aponte to painter Fulvia Monguzzi, who worked from home and was looking for a place that could help her escape her domestic context.
 The gallery works like an extension of their private spaces. «We let ourselves be inspired by situations and visions, as we come from places that are not alike».
 At the beginning of 2020, the project started to take shape.
 The idea that led to the birth of Spazio Martín for Aponte was freedom.
 In a city like Milan that is fast paced, he wanted to break free from fashion, a sector that made him feel oppressed and frustrated. «I find Milan to be stimulating – be it because of its streets, dinners or events.
 That being said, it can push you to take a predetermined path».
 Pizzorusso wanted to find a space that could act as a base in Milan, and could facilitate him in meeting people by showcasing what he did.
 When he was working on a renovation project in Porta Venezia, Monguzzi and Aponte gave him their insight as users. «There is a foundation of faith in our tastes and choices that allow us to have an opinion on each other’s work.
 We are able to exchange information, opinions, ideas, and to juggle the ball among us».
 For Pizzorusso, who interacted with architects prior to the project’s inception, «the gallery makes me second-guess myself.
 As an architect, I prefer not to dump my work into this space, this way I can engage with objects that distract me from my curriculum.
 The job of an architect is technical – there is screen time, discussions, meetings.
 Spazio Martín allows me to unpack that».

 «Per fare tutto ci vuole un fiore».
 Fioretto’s (flower), taken from Gianni Rodari’s piece «Ci vuole un fiore» and set to music by Sergio Endrigo, the track’s lyrics kickstart Spazio Martín’s program and its inaugural exhibition.
+In Italian, fioretto is the diminutive of flower, and farefioretto means to make a resolution or a sacrifice.
 The show, which opened in September, featured works by Fulvia Monguzzi and Gio Pastori, a friend who joined the project’s development from an early stage.
 The team curates each event.
-They took advantage of this period of stillness due to the pandemic to test event formats, building a conversation around visual content downloaded from the web.
+They took advantage of this period of stillness caused by the pandemic to test event formats, building a conversation around visual content downloaded from the web.
 Live meetings and events, exhibition openings, artist talks, book launches, film screenings, workshops and pottery sales are part of the project’s future plans, and will be implemented to the program.IMAGE GALLERY

 Via Alfredo Catalani, 35